zzzprojects/learn-orm/tutorials/efcore-soft-delete/getting-started.md

 # Getting Started

-**EFCore.SoftDelete** is a NuGet library that provides simple implementation for soft deleting entities that you can add to your project and soft delete entities that you want to soft delete and handle related data to soft delete or force deleted from the database.
+**EFCore.SoftDelete** is a NuGet library that provides simple implementation for soft deleting entities to add to your project and soft delete entities that you want to soft delete and handle related data to soft delete or force deleted from the database.

 ## Installation